Introduction

 Consulting a Healthcare Professional:

-- If you’re experiencing persistent back pain, it’s essential to consult a healthcare professional especially if it is worse on a night.
+- If you’re experiencing persistent back pain, it’s essential to consult a healthcare professional, especially if it is worse at night.
 They can conduct thorough assessments, ruling things out and hopefully pinpointing the root cause, allowing more effective treatment.

 Conclusion